 See how you do.

-You know, uh but they teach this critical race theory, how evil, how awful we are.
+But they teach this critical race theory, how evil, how awful we are.

 You know of any other country where in their schools they teach how bad the country is.

-You think in China, they're teaching the kids how bad this communism is.
+You think in China they're teaching the kids how bad this communism is.

 You think in Russia they teach the kids how awful that Soviet Union was.

-Anyway, let's uh take some calls.
+Anyway, let's take some calls.

-Let's go to Joe Freehold, New Jersey.
+Let's go to Joe, Freehold, New Jersey.

-Joe, welcome to Sean Hannity show.
+Joe, welcome to Sean Hannity Show.

-Yes, good afternoon, uh, my friend.
+Yes, good afternoon, my friend.

-Uh Mark, he can't remember my name.
+Mark, he can't remember my name.

 Mark Simone.